elos/definitions/README.md

-definitions
+Definitions
 -----------

-This repository holds a collection of elos definitions.
-There is a separation between configuration and code.
-You should think about the space of configuration -- of domain logic -- and the space of application code, of the systems that enable that domain logic to exist.
-These two spaces should be separate, to allow flexibility, but they are there exists a transformation between them that is isomorphic.
+This repository contains a collection of elos definitions.
+Definitions can be thought of configuration, and there should be some sort of separation -- if at all possible -- between configuration and code.

+I think about the space of configuration -- of domain logic -- and the space of application code, of the systems that enable that domain logic to exist.
+I think these two spaces should be separate, to allow flexibility, but there exists an isomorphic transformation between these two spaces.

-You should think of elos definitions as a basis for the application code.
-Here we depart slightly from our algebraic analogy of vector spaces.
-But the idea of an isomorphism is the same.
-These definitions serve as the basis which code generation or other systems use to enact the actual program.
+These definitions attempt to be the kernel of this abstracted structure, the alpha and omega of the elos ontology, the alpha and omega of the topology of the elos api.
+We can make use of code generation to create specific implementations based on these well-defined bases.